 FAQ 1: What personal items should a patient bring upon admission?

 Bring clothing appropriate for 3 days.
 Also bring personal items such as toiletries, including shampoo, toothbrush, toothpaste, etc. Bring a list of medications, dosages and times.
-Do not bring valuable jewelry or cash other than an amount that will be needed for small purchases.

 FAQ 2: What insurance or forms of payment do you accept?